AlexanderC/ITest/README.md

 But of course you can add classes and function manually or even scan directories recursively and add your "things" to be tested by yourself

-Load library
+Loading library
 ------------

 If you are not using Composer

-Install via Composer
+Installing via Composer
 --------------------

 To install it via composer just use following command: